The Finality of Firearms:

 Apparently tacking on a few more additional background questions was asking far, far too much.
 Less than five months following the murders at Sandy Hook Elementary on April 18th 2013 the federal government (pardon the pun) shot down the Manchin-Toomey Amendment of S.649 better known as “The Fireams Bill”.

 Besides the “right to bear arms” the 2nd Amendment of the American Constitution speaks of “the security of a Free State“.
-Clearly this particular right has infringed upon the security of our Free State far more often than one cares to remember.
+Clearly this particular right has infringed upon the security of our Free State far more often than we the American people care to remember.

-If abolishing the granting of firearms to citizens of our country is seen as too subversive, greater restrictions must be taken going forward in any case since the last 2 months alone have clearly displayed how the security of the American people is, much like Las Vegas’ nightmare, being picked off more and more by murderous individuals who fully intend to kill as many people as they can in one setting.
+If abolishing the granting of firearms to citizens of our country is seen as too subversive, greater restrictions must be taken going forward in any case, since the last 2 months alone have clearly made the American people feel more vulnerable than ever before.

 If the deaths of 20 innocent 6 year olds attending school 5 years ago did nothing to change the landscape of American gun control, then nothing will unless the American people defiantly take a stand when realizing we cannot sit and wait for the inevitable number of American victims killed on American soil to reach new global heights.